-- Twin motorway tunnels with a three lane capacity for future traffic growth
+- Twin nine kilometre motorway tunnels with two lanes and a breakdown lane in each direction, with three lane capacity for future traffic growth

 - A Northern Interchange connecting the M1 Pacific Motorway, the Pacific Highway and Pennant Hills Road

-- A northern ventilation outlet and support facilities located within and immediately adjacent to the existing M1 Motorway corridor
+- A northern ventilation outlet and support facilities located within and beside the existing M1 Motorway corridor

 - A Southern Interchange connecting with Pennant Hills Road and the Hills M2 Motorway